wilsonrljr/sysidentpy/README.md

   depth=6
 )
 catboost.fit(x_train, y_train, verbose=False)
-plot_results(y_valid, catboost.predict(x_valid))
+plot_results_tmp(y_valid, catboost.predict(x_valid))
 ```
 ![catboost](/examples/figures/catboost.png)

-The examples directory has several Jupyter notebooks presenting basic tutorials of how to use the package and some specific applications of sysidentpy.
+The examples directory has several Jupyter notebooks with tutorials of how to use the package and some specific applications of sysidentpy.
 Try it out!

 # Requirements